nebius-academy-templates/agent-arch-reasoning-practice-mobile/README.md

 ---

+Follow the instructor in the live session to build your agent or watch the recording and follow the steps below to catch up if you missed the session!

-## Step 1 — Build a Team Lead chatbot
+## Step 1 — Talk to your Team Lead

-Two personas are available.
-Pick one (or build both for extra practice).
+Two personas are available: Priya, Android Team Lead, and Marco, iOS Team Lead.

 | Persona | Feature | Templates to copy |
 |---------|---------|-------------------|
 | Priya Malhotra | QR scanner / Scan-to-Pay | `teamlead-android/CLAUDE.md.template` → `teamlead-android/CLAUDE.md`<br>`.claude/agents/team_lead_android.md.template` → `.claude/agents/team_lead_android.md` |
 | Marco Reyes | Biometric auth | `teamlead-ios/CLAUDE.md.template` → `teamlead-ios/CLAUDE.md`<br>`.claude/agents/team_lead_ios.md.template` → `.claude/agents/team_lead_ios.md` |

-Each persona already has content filled in — the templates are complete, not blank.
-Read them, then optionally customise before running.

-Test the standalone chatbot for your chosen persona:
+Test the chatbot for your chosen persona:

 ```bash
 cd teamlead-android        # or teamlead-ios
 claude
 ```

-**Good opening questions by persona:**
-- Priya: *"Where should the camera preview surface live — in `androidApp` or `shared/androidMain`?"*
-- Marco: *"If Face ID fails, what exactly should the user see and which layer handles that?"*

-The team lead should answer in product/delivery language, push back on KMP boundary violations, and ask clarifying questions when architecture jargon appears.
+Collect the requirements.

 ---

 ## Step 2 — Read and analyse the existing ADRs

-Before building the agent, spend 10 minutes reading the three ADRs in `data/adrs/` manually.
+Read the three ADRs in `data/adrs/`.

 - What was decided and when?
 - Which ADR touches the platform abstraction strategy for native APIs?